Configuration Language

 }

 ]name uniquely identifies a resource when multiple resources share the same type (for example, two git-clone entries).
 Codify forms the fully qualified name as type.name.
-Without a name, Codify assigns a zero-indexed integer automatically: git-clone.0, git-clone.1, etc.
+Without a name, Codify assigns a zero-indexed integer automatically if multiple of the same resource exists: git-clone.0, git-clone.1, etc.

 dependsOn controls the order resources are applied.
 Pass an array of fully qualified ids (type.name) or just a type to match all resources of that type.